 Symptoms may start to get better after five to seven days, but psychological effects may continue without treatment.

 Signs of Alcohol Withdrawal

-Alcohol withdrawal symptoms are felt once the substance is out of the system.
-This happens during detox from alcohol.
-They can be psychological, physical, or both.
+Alcohol withdrawal symptoms begin once alcohol is out of the system.
+The symptoms can be psychological, physical, or both.

 Withdrawal from alcohol disrupts the neurotransmitter gamma-aminobutyric acid (GABA) that is related to the production of feelings.
 The GABA helps in the production of endorphins that cause a sense of well-being.
-Taking too much alcohol can cause GABA imbalance that results in negative symptoms of withdrawal:
+Taking too much alcohol can cause GABA imbalance, resulting in:

 - Heart palpitations

-Alcohol also affects the dopamine, which is linked to the body’s reward system.
+Alcohol also affects dopamine, which is linked to the body’s reward system.
 When the body develops a high tolerance to the substance, the brain is more dependent on alcohol to get feel-good neurotransmitters.
-When the person stops drinking, dopamine production also stops causing withdrawal symptoms like:
+When the person stops drinking, dopamine production also stops, causing withdrawal symptoms such as: